jbirddog/blue/README.md

 ## Building

 To build the BlueVM, tools and examples run `make`.
+Submodules need to be initialized prior to building.

-## Memory Layout
+## Block Structure

-The BlueVM has the following layout in rwx memory:
+The BlueVM binary consists of six blocks (1024 bytes each) in rwx memory:

-1. Opcode Map (4096 bytes)
+0. Core VM machine code (including ELF headers)
+0. BlueVM Opcodes 0x00 - 0x3F
-   1. BlueVM Opcode Map: 0x00 - 0x7F (2048 bytes)
+0. BlueVM Opcodes 0x40 - 0x7F
+0. Extended Opcodes 0x80 - 0xBF
-   1. Extended Opcode Map: 0x80 - 0xFF (2048 bytes)
+0. Extended Opcodes 0xC0 - 0xFF
-1. Input buffer (2048 bytes)
+0. Input buffer

-1. Return stack (512 bytes)
+BlueVM also reserves space for the following five blocks in rwx memory:

-1. Data stack (512 bytes)
+6. Return and Data stack
-1. Runtime Data (1024 bytes)
-   1. User data (960 bytes)
-   1. BlueVM addresses (64 bytes)
+6. Application Code Buffer
+6. Application Code Buffer
+6. Application Code Buffer
-1. Code Buffer (4096 bytes)
+6. Application Code Buffer

+BlueVM itself performs no allocations once it is loaded into memory.

 ## Boot

-BlueVM will set entries in the BlueVM opcode map and read 2048 bytes from stdin into the input buffer.
-This initial read will serve as the bootstrap for the host and is interpreted until the host stops execution.
+If the first 8 bytes of the input buffer are zero then 1024 bytes will be read from stdin into the input buffer.
+The input buffer will serve as the bootstrap for the host and is interpreted until the host stops execution.

 ## Execution